Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: : SMC sampling for diffusion model conditionals

 \textbf{The \methodshort{} algorithm and asymptotic exactness.} Together, the twisted proposals $\pTwist(\xt\mid \xtpo, y)$ and weighting functions $\weight_t(\xt, \xtpo)$ lead to \emph{Twisted Diffusion Sampler}, or TDS (\Cref{alg:TDS}).
 While Algorithm~\ref{alg:TDS} states multinomial resampling for simplicity, in practice other resampling strategies (e.g.\ systematic \citep[Ch.
 9]{chopin2020introduction}) may be used as well.
 Under additional conditions, TDS provides arbitrarily accurate estimates of $\pmodel (\xzero \mid y)$.
-Crucially, this guarantee does not rely on assumptions on the accuracy of the approximations used to derive the twisted proposals and weights.
+Crucially, this guarantee does not rely on assumptions on the accuracy of the approximations used to derive the twisted proposals and weights. \Cref{sec:supp_method} provides the formal statement with complete conditions and proof.

 \begin{theorem} (Informal) Let $\mathbb{P}_{K}(\xzero)=(\sum_{k^\prime}^K w_{k^\prime})\inv \sum_{k=1}^K w_k\delta_{\dt{x_k}{0}}(\xzero)$ denote the discrete measure defined by the particles and weights returned by \Cref{alg:TDS} with $K$ particles.
 Under regularity conditions on the twisted proposals and weighting functions, $\mathbb{P}_K(\xzero)$ converges setwise to $\pmodel(\xzero\mid y)$ as $K$ approaches infinity. \end{theorem}